How to start engaging conversations on warm homes

 This campaign involves building partnerships with groups on the frontline of the cost-of-living and energy crises, like food banks and community centres.
 If you’ve built a relationship with partner organisations who provide direct support, you may want to speak with them about what’s helpful to promote.
 Don’t forget to look at our guide on standing with communities to explore ways you may be able to support other local groups.

-By using some of these engaging and interesting conversation starters on stalls and when speaking to members of our communities, we’re more able to attract public support, gather signatures for our petition and ultimately build a powerful movement for change.
+By using some of these engaging and interesting conversation starters on stalls and when speaking to members of our communities, we’re more able to attract public support and ultimately build a powerful movement for change.